dominicwllmsn/dominicwllmsn.github.io/_projects/4_ATLAS-montecarlo.md

 <img src="/images/projects/ATLAS_montecarlo/combined.png" alt="Pleased" style="align:center" />

-*Histograms featuring simulation data (red) and real data (blue) for the __gg → H → 4 lepton__ decay channel and the __Z-boson → electron decay__.
+*Histograms featuring simulation data (red) and real data (blue) for the __gg → H → 4 lepton__ decay channel and the __Z-boson → electron decay__
+respectively.
 The difference between red and blue histograms is a result of irremovable background events (generally due to strong interactions)*